Linear Code Equivalence via Pl\"ucker Coordinates: Pl ucker Coordinates and the Diagonal Action

 \subsection{The example on $\Gr(2,4)$}

-Considere the case $k=2$ and $n=4$.
-We present an example in which we compute the Pl\"uckers coordinates and invariants under the action of $\dia_4$, and show that for $\Gr(2,4)$ there is only one algebraically independent invariant.
-Let $V \in \Gr(2,4)$ generated by the matrix
+Consider the case $k=2$ and $n=4$.
+We present an example in which we compute the Pl\"ucker coordinates and invariants under the action of $\dia_4$.
+We show that for $\Gr(2,4)$ there is only one algebraically independent invariant as stated in \Cref{rem1}, since $k(n-k) - n +1 = 1$.
+Hence, let $V \in \Gr(2,4)$ be a vector space generated by the rank-2 matrix